unfoldingWord-dev/Resource-Container/docs/ubxf.rst

 - Punctuation occurs outside the ``\w`` markers.
 - Alignment data must use the ``x-aln`` milestone markers.
 (Simple word for word alignment data could use word level attributes, but that makes it more difficult for software to process).
 - Use a short code name for the actual Greek or Hebrew text that has been aligned.
 The example below uses the ``x-ugnt`` attribute to indicate that the `UGNT text <https://unfoldingword.org/ugnt/>`_ is the source.
+Note that the code should match what is listed in the ``source`` array in the ``manifest.yaml`` file.
 - The ``occurrence`` and ``occurrences`` attributes can help software identify individual occurrences of identical words within a verse.

 .. code-block:: none